TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 + After the installation is complete click "Activate" link (Plugins > Installed Plugins).

 = 2.
-Install manually using FTP method. =
+Install manually using the FTP method. =

 + Download the plugin

-+ Upload the plugin folder into /wp-content/plugins directory of your WordPress installation using your favorite FTP client.
++ Upload the plugin folder into /wp-content/plugins directory of your WordPress installation using your favourite FTP client.

 + Navigate to "Plugins" > "Installed Plugins" section in your dashboard and activate the plugin.